-The development shall be carried out strictly in accordance with the approved plans (site plan - drawing number IP/RM/02, sections plan - drawing number IP/RM/04, elevations and floor plan - drawing number IP/RM/03), except where otherwise stipulated by conditions attached to this permission.
+The development hereby approved shall be carried out strictly in accordance with the approved plans (Location and block plan - drawing number HA15237/01, elevations and floor plan - drawing number HA15237/02) and the schedule of materials indicated thereon.

-Reason: To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy DR1 of the Herefordshire Unitary Development Plan and the National Planning Policy Framework.
+Reason: To ensure adherence to the approved plans and to protect the general character and amenities of the area in accordance with the requirements of Policy DR1 of the Herefordshire Unitary Development Plan and the National Planning Policy Framework.